It may be a small country, but sand-strewn Jordan is big on appeal.

 It may be a small country, but Jordan is big on appeal.
 Relics of bygone civilisations and the stark beauty of the desert landscapes combine to make a truly awe-inspiring destination.
 This is a country where a true sense of biblical history and traditional customs mingle with an enticing and welcoming contemporary culture.
 The breathtaking natural scenery is also a major draw.
 From the russet cliffs of Wadi Rum and the white salt deposits of the Dead Sea, to the green hills of Ajloun forest and the sparkling turquoise of the Red Sea, there’s natural drama at every turn.
 The rosy jewel in Jordan’s crown is undoubtedly Petra, the ancient Nabatean capital of astonishing grace, hewn from the rippled reddish rock so long ago and still possessing a haunting beauty rarely matched anywhere.

-Our trusted local partners in Jordan
+Our trusted local experts in Jordan

 - We handpick only the very best local travel companies